-Included in the Schedule of Findings and Recommendations is a management practices comment.
-We believe this recommendation to be of benefit to the County, and it is reported for that purpose.
+Included in the Schedule of Findings and Questioned Costs is a management practices comment.
+We believe this recommendation and information to be of benefit to the County, and it is reported for that purpose.

 Cottonwood County's Response to Findings